minio/docs/source/includes/k8s/common-minio-kes.rst

 .. start-kes-generate-key-desc

 MinIO requires that the |EK| for a given bucket or object exist on the root KMS *before* performing |SSE| operations using that key.
-You can use the :mc:`mc admin kms key create` command against the MinIO Tenant.
+You can use the :mc-cmd:`mc admin kms key create` command against the MinIO Tenant.

 You must ensure your local host can access the MinIO Tenant pods and services before using :mc:`mc` to manage the Tenant.
 You can manually :ref:`port forward <create-tenant-operator-forward-ports>` the ``minio`` service for temporary access via the local host.